Blooper: Contemporary examples

-The American sitcom The Fresh Prince of Bel-Air had a tradition of airing outtakes over the closing credits, though blooper reels were not shown during the closing credits of the show during the first, fifth (except for one episode) and sixth seasons.
+The American sitcom The Fresh Prince of Bel-Air had a tradition of airing outtakes over the closing credits, though blooper reels were not shown during the closing credits of the show during the first, fifth (except for one episode), and sixth seasons.
 Many of these involved malapropisms on the part of the cast, often lampooned by Will Smith, who would chime in on the mistakes made by the rest of the cast.
-An example of this is when Uncle Phil (James L. Avery Sr.) comments, "Well, the silverware's obviously not in the house.
+An example of this is when Uncle Phil (James Avery) comments, "Well, the silverware's obviously not in the house.
 It must been stolen", before realizing the line was "It must have been stolen" and correcting himself.
 Smith appears in the shot and, in an exaggerated accent, responds, "It must been stolen.
 Feet, don't fail me now!"

 Another sitcom, Home Improvement, also showcased outtakes over its closing credits; however, some episodes featured a tag scene over the credits in lieu of a blooper reel.

 Star Trek produced many famous out-takes, which were shown to the delight of fans at gatherings over the years and have been extensively bootlegged.
 One famous example shows actor Leonard Nimoy, who plays the supposedly emotionless Mr. Spock, breaking into laughter when, in the first-season episode "This Side of Paradise", instead of saying the line "The plants act as a repository", says "The plants act as a suppository".
 In another out-take, series star William Shatner breaks character during a scene and starts complaining about the food served in the studio commissary.
 A third example begins with the third-season episode "Is There in Truth No Beauty?", in which guest actress Diana Muldaur recited the line, "We've come to the end of an eventful... trip", to which Shatner replies, "I don't know what you've been taking..." – a reference to the then-topical issue of drug-induced hallucinations or "trips".
 People bumping into supposedly automatic doors when the backstage personnel mistimed opening them was a common accident depicted.
 Similarly there were also mishaps while filming in exterior, with aircraft flying over supposedly alien planets.

 Hee Haw often showed bloopers in the show itself, usually with the actor or actors requiring several tries to get a line right, ending in most cases with the correctly delivered line.

 Many theatrical motion pictures feature bloopers during the end credits.
 For example, many Jackie Chan movies end with footage of failed stunts, blown dialogue, and other mishaps; Chan was inspired to do this by Burt Reynolds' films of the early 1980s (in particular Smokey and the Bandit II and The Cannonball Run) that also featured end-credits bloopers.
 As an homage to its inspiration, the closing-credits blooper reel for Anchorman: The Legend of Ron Burgundy actually featured one outtake from Smokey and the Bandit II.